psavarmattas/PSMBot-Virtual-Assistant/readme.md

 `pip install pyaudio`

 3. Copy the code given in main.py (in this git) & you will have the code up & running on your pc.
+_(Note: Creating two different files for weather & main you will have to import weather.py in the main.py file by using the `import weather` code in the main.py, therefore please make sure that the code for it is there or an error will be produced while running the weather command in the assistant.)_
 4. If you want to learn how this code actually works the go [watch my YouTube video]() for a better understanding.

 ### For Linux/MacOs users: